RetroPilot/retros-userspace-builder/README.md

 ./finish.sh
 ```
 ## Testing
+### **ONLY TESTED WITH LINEAGE 18.1**

-Use either a rooted Android 9 device or a RetrOS device.
+Use either a rooted Android 11 device or a RetrOS device.
 For Android devices not running Retros, install termux but don't open it.

 Push the userland to the phone with adb and extract it
 ```